 \subsubsection{Silver monohalides and AuCl}

-For the molecular system, we have chosen silver monohalides AgX ( X = Cl, Br and I) and AuCl.
-Table~\ref{table:ea_agx} reports the calculated electron affinities (EAs) of the silver halides (AgCl, AgBr, AgI) and gold chloride (AuCl) obtained using the CD-SOCX2CAMF-SS-FNS variants of EA-ADC(3) and EA-ADC[(2)+x(3)] ($x=0.5$) with the s-aug-dyall.v4z basis set with an SS-FNS threshold of $10^{-4.5}$.
+For the molecular systems, we have chosen silver monohalides AgX (X = Cl, Br and I) and AuCl.
+Table~\ref{table:ea_agx} reports the calculated electron affinities (EAs) of the silver halides (AgCl, AgBr, AgI) and gold chloride (AuCl) obtained using the CD-X2CAMF-SS-FNS variants of EA-ADC(3) and EA-ADC[(2)+x(3)] ($x=0.5$) with the s-aug-dyall.v4z basis set with an SS-FNS threshold of $10^{-4.5}$.
 Experimental reference values were taken from the photoelectron spectroscopy measurements of Wu et al.\cite{wu2011photoelectron}.
-For the AgX series, both SS-FNS-EA-ADC(3) and SS-FNS-EA-ADC[(2)+x(3)] methods give good agreement with experimental electron affinities with excellent accuracy, though systematic differences between the two methods are evident.
-The corrected SS-FNS-EA-ADC(3) values are consistently lower than the corresponding SS-FNS-EA-ADC[(2)+x(3)] results by approximately 0.05–0.07 eV across the series.
+For the AgX series, both SS-FNS-CD-EA-ADC(3) and SS-FNS-CD-EA-ADC[(2)+x(3)] methods give good agreement with experimental electron affinities with excellent accuracy, although systematic differences between the two methods are evident.
+The corrected SS-FNS-CD-EA-ADC(3) values are consistently lower than the corresponding SS-FNS-CD-EA-ADC[(2)+x(3)] results by approximately 0.05–0.07 eV across the series.
 This upward shift introduced by the scaled third-order contribution in EA-ADC[(2)+x(3)] brings the results into closer agreement with experiment.
-For three AgX systems, SS-FNS-EA-ADC(3) shows a consistent underestimation of approximately 0.14 eV, which is reduced to less than 0.1 eV when moving to the ADC[(2)+x(3)] variant.
+For the three AgX systems, SS-FNS-CD-EA-ADC(3) shows a consistent underestimation of approximately 0.14 eV, which is reduced to less than 0.1 eV upon moving to the ADC[(2)+x(3)] variant.
 For AuCl, the difference between the two approaches follows a similar trend.
-The corrected SS-FNS-EA-ADC(3) value of 1.98 eV slightly underestimates the experimental electron affinity (2.22 eV), while the EA-ADC[(2)+x(3)] result (2.09 eV) narrows this deviation to less than 0.15 eV.
+The corrected SS-FNS-CD-EA-ADC(3) value of 1.98 eV slightly underestimates the experimental electron affinity (2.22 eV), whereas the EA-ADC[(2)+x(3)] result (2.09 eV) narrows this deviation to less than 0.15 eV.
 The larger electron affinity of AuCl relative to AgCl primarily arises from the stronger relativistic stabilization of the $6s$ orbital in Au, which enhances the electron binding energy.
-It is noteworthy that for both atomic and molecular systems, the CD-SOCX2CAMF-SS-FNS-EA-ADC[(2)+x(3)] methodology yields quantitatively more accurate electron affinities of heavy-element containing systems compared to the standard EA-ADC(3) approach.
+It is noteworthy that for both atomic and molecular systems, the SS-FNS-CD-EA-ADC[(2)+x(3)] methodology yields quantitatively more accurate electron affinities of heavy-element-containing systems compared with the standard EA-ADC(3) approach.